Why, I, in this weak piping time of peace,

 Fool, of thyself speak well.
 Fool, do not flatter.
 (Act V, Scene iii, lines 194–204)

 On the eve of the battle, Richard awakens from dreams of the ghosts of those he has murdered and reveals, for the first time, a hint of conscience.
 He acknowledges that all his evil acts have been committed strictly to benefit himself.
-Still, he vacillates between channeling this knowledge toward a more positive outcome—for instance, stepping down from the throne—and simply accepting that he is a villanous man in pursuit of absolute power.
+Still, he vacillates between channeling this knowledge toward a more positive outcome—for instance, stepping down from the throne—and accepting that he is just a bad guy who wants power.